Women in Asia: Promoting gender equality

+West Asia

+Azerbaijan

 Women in Azerbaijan nominally enjoy the same legal rights as men; however, societal discrimination is a problem.
 Universal suffrage was introduced in Azerbaijan in 1918 by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim country ever to enfranchise women.
 Most Bahraini women are also well represented in all of the major professions, women's societies, and women's organizations.
 Apart from having the right to vote, around one-quarter of the women of Bahrain are able to hold jobs outside the confines of the household.

-Available data on health, nutrition, education, and economic performance indicated that in the 2014 women participation in the workforce was 57%.
-Bangladesh has a Gender Development Index of .917.